-At December 31, 2000, the Company had 10,094 full-time employees.
-Of such full-time employees, 70 were employed at the Company's headquarters and 10,024 were employed at facilities and regional offices.
+At December 30, 2001, the Company had 10,763 full-time employees.
+Of such full-time employees, 66 were employed at the Company's headquarters and 10,697 were employed at facilities and regional offices.
 The Company employs management, administrative and clerical, security, educational services, health services and general maintenance personnel.
-The Company's correctional officer employees at George W. Hill Correctional Facility (Pennsylvania), Queens Private Correctional Facility (New York), Junee Correctional Centre (Australia), Arthur Gorrie Correctional Centre (Australia), Fulham Correctional Centre (Australia), Melbourne Custody Centre (Australia), Auckland Central Remand Prison (New Zealand) and Immigration Detention Services (Australia) are members of unions.
-The Company has entered into a contract with the union for the correctional officers at each of these facilities.
-In addition, the employees of PCG in the United Kingdom are covered by a national collective bargaining agreement with the Prison Service Union.
-Other than the contracts described above, the Company has no union contracts or collective bargaining agreements.
+The Company's correctional officer employees at George W. Hill Correctional Facility (Pennsylvania), Queens Private Correctional Facility (New York), Michigan Youth Correctional Facility (Michigan) and Bayamon Correctional Facility (Puerto Rico) are members of unions.
+The Company is also in negotiations with the union for the correctional officers at Desert View Community Correctional Facility (California).
+In addition, the Company's correctional officer employees at Auckland Central Remand Prison (New Zealand) and the majority of our employees in our Australian operations are represented by union agreements.
+In addition, the employees of Premier Prison Services in the United Kingdom are covered by a national collective bargaining agreement with the Prison Service Union.
+Other than the contracts described above, the Company has no other union contracts or collective bargaining agreements.
 The Company believes its relations with its employees are good.

-Under the laws applicable to most of the Company's operations, and internal Company policy, the Company's corrections officers are required to complete a minimum amount of training prior to employment.
-At least 160 hours of training by the Company is required under most state laws before an employee is allowed to work in a position that will bring him or her in contact with inmates.
-Florida law requires that the correction officers receive 520 hours of training.
+Under the laws applicable to most of the Company's operations, and internal Company policy, the Company's corrections officers are required to complete a minimum amount of training.
+At least 160 hours of pre-service training by the Company is required under most state laws before an employee is allowed to work in a position that will bring him or her in contact with inmates.
+In addition to a minium of 160 hours of pre-service training most states require 40 or 80 hours of on the job training.
+Florida law requires that correction officers receive 520 hours of training and Michigan law requires that correction officers receive 640 hours of training.
 The Company's training programs meet or exceed all applicable requirements.

 The Company's training begins with approximately 40 hours of instruction regarding Company policies, operational procedures and management philosophy.
 Training continues with an additional 120 hours of instruction covering legal issues, rights of inmates, techniques of communication and supervision, interpersonal skills and job training relating to the particular position to be held.
-Each Company employee who has contact with inmates receives a minimum of 40 hours of additional training each year, and each manager receives at least 24 hours of training each year.
+Each Company employee who has contact with inmates receives a minimum of 40 hours of training each year.

-At least 222 hours of training is required for United Kingdom employees and 240 hours of training is required for Australian employees before such employees are allowed to work in positions that will bring them into contact with inmates.
-Company employees in the United Kingdom and Australia receive a minimum of 40 hours of additional training each year.
+At least 222 hours of training is required for United Kingdom employees as 240 hours of training is required for Australian employees and 160 hours of training is required for South African employees before such employees are allowed to work in positions that will bring them into contact with inmates.
+Company employees in the United Kingdom, Australia and South Africa receive a minimum of 40 hours of additional training each year.